 - by: The Ditty Bops

-- target: Stephen Johnson, Head of the U.S. EPA, Environmental Protection Agency
+- recipient: Stephen Johnson, Head of the U.S. EPA, Environmental Protection Agency

 Plastic is ubiquitous and non-biodegradable.

 Plastic is made from nonrenewable petroleum and its production creates toxic chemicals and greenhouse gasses.